clo4/deno_jamf_school/src/README.md

 #!/usr/bin/env deno run --allow-net=YOUR_SCHOOL.jamfcloud.com
 import * as jamf from "https://deno.land/x/jamf_school@0.1.0/mod.ts";

-const api = jamf.createAPI({
+// The client can be instantiated with an API instead of credentials. const api = jamf.createAPI({
   id: "YOUR_NETWORK_ID",
   token: "YOUR_API_TOKEN",
   url: "YOUR_SCHOOL.jamfcloud.com/api",
 });

-// The client can be instantiated with an API instead of credentials. const client = jamf.createClient({ api });
+const client = jamf.createClient({ api });

-// Using the API, it's easier to get finer control over requests,
+// Using the API directly gives you control over exactly what requests
-// and implement more low-level optimizations. const deviceData = await api.getDevices({
+// are made.
+All the data returned is validated, of course. const deviceData = await api.getDevices({ ownerName: "Robert" });
-  name: "Robert",
-});

-// The API doesn't stop you from using the niceties of objects.
-// Client and API are designed to work well together. const devices = deviceData.map((data) => client.createDevice(data));
+// If you have a client, objects can be created from API data directly. const devices = deviceData.map((data) => client.createDevice(data));

 // Everything is promise-based, so you can do things concurrently.